malaraer/Project1_ElKStack/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the Elk server machine can accept connections from the Internet.
-Access to this machine is only allowed from the following IP addresses:
+Only the Elk server and Jump Box machines can accept connections from the Internet.
+Access to these machine is only allowed from the following IP addresses:
 - _76.30.108.116_

 Machines within the network can only be accessed by other internal machines.